For Coaches and Athletes of All Levels and Abilities

 Coaches of all sports, as well as conditioning and speed coaches are welcome.

-Dr. Peter Weyand is widely recognized as one of the world's leading scholars on the scientific basis of human performance.
-His widely read research on the mechanical basis of sprint exercise performance and related performance issues continues to advance scientific understanding and shape contemporary training practices.
+Dr. Peter Weyand is widely recognized as a leading scholar on the scientific basis of human performance.
+His research on the determinants of high-intensity exercise performance has shaped contemporary understanding and modern training practices in sprinting events.
 Dr. Weyand's scholarly expertise draws on the largely distinct fields of human exercise physiology and comparative vertebrate biomechanics.
 His research integrates performance, biomechanics, and metabolic power at the whole-body level.
 His study subjects through the years have ranged from antelope, sled dogs, flightless birds, and rodents to Olympic sprinters and hurdlers.

 Dr. Mike Young is the owner and director of performance at Athletic Lab Sports Performance Training Center in Cary, NC.
 Mike Young brings the unique qualities of being a nationally recognized researcher, coach, and educator.
 Mike has a BS in Exercise Physiology, an MS in Coaching Science and a PhD in Biomechanics.
 Mike is an NSCA Certified Strength and Conditioning Specialist, a Level 2 USA Weightlifting Coach, and is one of the only coaches to have achieved a USATF Level 3 recognition in the sprint events.
 He also has a USATF Level 2 certification in 3 event areas.